-He shows that the contemporaneous elasticity of labor demand can be virtually zero upon impact of a minimum wage change, in which he estimates that a ten percent change in the wage generates an immediate .02 percent drop in employment.
-However, he finds that this sensitivity rises to -.252, meaning that a ten percent change in the wage generates a 2.5 percent drop in employment after six years, which is roughly a 100 times larger effect than the immediate effect.
+He shows that the contemporaneous elasticity of labor demand can be virtually zero upon impact of a minimum wage change, in which he estimates that a 10 percent change in the wage generates an immediate .02 percent drop in employment.
+However, he finds that this sensitivity rises to -.252, meaning that a 10 percent change in the wage generates a 2.5 percent drop in employment after six years, which is roughly one hundred times larger than the immediate effect.

-This large difference reflects the fact that as labor costs rise, businesses economize on labor by substituting capital and new technologies for workers and also offshore some tasks to lower cost providers of labor services.
-This large difference between short and long-run effects is incredibly important, but rarely is documented by empirical studies.
+This large difference reflects the fact that as labor costs rise, businesses economize on labor by substituting capital and new technologies for workers and also by offshoring some tasks to lower-cost providers of labor services.
+This large difference between short- and long-run effects is incredibly important but rarely is documented by empirical studies.